Ingleby Arncliffe services

 The northbound site was redeveloped during 2020, with a significantly larger forecourt opening on 30 November 2020.
 It also had a Londis store and a secure HGV parking area.
 The Londis store has a Formula 1 car suspended upside down on the roof along with a number of new grab and go options including a Stone Willy's Kitchen concession.

 A southbound service area didn't actually appear until 1985, along with a bungalow called Trenholme Lodge.
 The forecourt was built in the middle of the old alignment of the A19 and was branded Esso.
 The filling station was later joined by the Trenholme branch of Little Chef in 1987.

 The Trenholme Little Chef closed in around 2005.
 It went on to become CJK's Restaurant which closed in the early 2010s, then Polly's Diner and then Jan's Café and Takeaway, which was advertised as a truckstop.

 Jan's closed on 10 August 2021, with the owner Jan having worked at the site for 27 years.
 The inside of the restaurant maintained some of its original Little Chef fittings and furnishings throughout its time as the various independent restaurants including the kitchen layout, tables and chairs.
-The building is now expected to be demolished as part of a significant redevelopment scheme for the southbound site similar to the 2020 northbound redevelopment.
+The building was later demolished in Autumn 2022 ahead of a redevelopment scheme for the southbound site similar to the 2020 northbound redevelopment.